jeremycherfas/user/pages/03.blog/monthly-report-2021-04/item.md

 ### Final remarks

 The value of taking the time to put references into bibliographic software amply demonstrated when I had to do a complete reformat to submit to a different journal.
-Which reject the paper with alacrity.
+Which rejected the paper with alacrity.
 So the value of etc. will be amply demonstrated next week to, as I reformat to submit to etc.

 <script>